poudel-bibek/AI-Assignments/after_class.md

 # 🎩

 The solution to this assignment will be provided (as a Google Colab notebook) after class.
-Till then, try solving it yourself.
+Till then, please try solving it on your own.

 <br><br><br>
 <br><br><br>